elena19m/cloud-courses/website/docs/common/openstack/_management.md

 #### Boot the instances

-Boot two `m1.tiny` instances based on `Ubuntu 16.04 Xenial` that are connected to both `vlan9` and the newly created network.
+Boot two `g.micro` instances based on `Ubuntu 16.04 Xenial` that are connected to both `vlan9` and the newly created network.

 :::tip